-- This document summarises the cover you may have access to if received abroad.
-The cover comprises of: - International Travel Benefit - Cover for non-emergency claims (planned treatment) and claims for treatment received abroad outside what is covered by the International Travel Benefit.
+This document summarises the cover you may have access to if medical care or treatment is received abroad.
+The cover comprises of:

+- International Travel Benefit; and - Cover for non-emergency claims (elective treatment) and claims for treatment received abroad outside what is covered by the International Travel Benefit.

-International Travel Benefit
+International Travel Benefit for emergencies

 The International Travel Benefit is available on the Executive, Comprehensive, Priority, Saver, Smart and Core plans.
 The benefit is not available on the KeyCare plans.
 The International Travel Benefit covers costs associated with a relevant health service obtained outside of South Africa for a condition or health event that occurs as a result of an accident or emergency.
 If you will be visiting multiple countries, you do not need to request multiple letters confirming your cover while abroad.
 You will only need one letter for Schengen countries and one letter for non-Schengen countries.